osg-htc/operations/docs/ansible_intro.md

 ### Ansible at Operations

 Standardizing configuration management is a long standing goal and we have achieved this goal for operational services.
-All SLA covered services (except MuOSG, coming soon) for which OSGO has responsibility (and OASIS) can now be installed by any member of the operations staff.
+All SLA covered services (except MyOSG, coming soon) for which OSGO has responsibility (and OASIS) can now be installed by any member of the operations staff.
 Furthermore, this mechanism provides a standard means to document a service instance in an easily readable and understandable way.